The Apple of His Eye ... commentary of Psalm 74

 Then, sit down and watch God work things out for HIS honor and HIS glory and for your salvation.

-Now for the sequel which is located in verses thirty-five through verse thirty-eight:
+Now for the sequel which is located in verses thirty-five through verse thirty-seven:

 “And it came to pass that night, that the angel of the LORD went out, and smote in the camp of the Assyrians an hundred fourscore and five thousand: and when they arose early in the morning, behold, they were all dead corpses.